Home

 The Result of Dash Diet I

-Anyway after eight weeks the adults on the Dash Diet for blood pressure combination experienced an average lowering blood pressure of 111.4 mm Hg systolic and 5.5 mm Hg diastolic.
-The researchers also compared the effects of this diet with the effects of drug therapy using one anti-hypertensive medication, and they concluded that the combination diet could serve as an alternative to drug therapy for individuals with mild hypertension.
+The researchers also compared the effects of this diet with the effects of drug therapy using one anti-hypertensive medication.
+They concluded that the combination diet could serve as an alternative to drug therapy for individuals with mild hypertension.

 Dash Diet II